 Health and safety are top priorities for people as they go back to the office, but there are many safeguards that help create a safer and healthier return.
 Consider who is coming in and how often; workplace models should be built to shift.
 Tracking employee attendance and space use patterns from the moment you return can help guide your short-and long-term strategies.
 Prepare your space to ensure employees feel seen and heard, and remain willing to return on a regular basis.
 Many industries and companies across the United States are ready to bring their employees back, at least some of the time.
 Where does your city rank in terms of re-entry?

-To successfully transition into a post-pandemic workplace, begin by answering the following questions:
+To successfully bring your employees back, begin by answering the following questions:

 - What safety, seating and operational needs will arise if 50 percent of your workforce is regularly back in the office?
 What about 75 percent and 100 percent?

 - Will you need flex space or third-party locations to balance employee options?

-- What capital spending is required to safely support the workforce?
+- What capital spending is needed to safely support the workforce?

-If you don’t yet have a plan in place, our playbook for a future focused workplace can be tailored to your unique business purpose, or you can learn what we did to bring our own employees back to the office safely.
-Once you’ve hit your stride in getting back to the office, it’s time to optimize and prepare your real estate for longer-term transformation.
+If you don’t yet have a plan in place, our playbook for a future-focused workplace can be tailored to your unique business purpose, or you can learn what we did to bring our own employees back to the office safely.
+Once you’ve hit your stride in getting back to the office, it’s time to optimize and prepare your real estate for the long term.

 1 of 2